skyformat99/udp2raw-tunnel/README.md

 the faketcp mode doest not behave 100% like a real tcp connection.ISP may be able to distinguish the simulated tcp traffic from real tcp traffic(though its costly). seq-mode can help you changed the seq increase behavior a bit.
 If you experienced problems,try to change the value.

-## Application
+# Application
 ### tunneling openvpn
 1. bypass tcp ovr tcp problem when udp is not avaliable.
 (tcp over tcp problem http://sites.inka.de/bigred/devel/tcp-tcp.html)
 2. openopvn via icmp

-tested
+//todo
 ### tunneling kcptun
 make kcptun support tcp mode.
 (kcptun, https://github.com/xtaci/kcptun)

-tested
+//todo
 ### tunneling finalspeed
 finalspeed 's tcp mode doesnt work on openvz VPS.you can use finalspeed 's udp mode,and tunnel udp through tcp with this tunnel.

-tested
+//todo

-## Related work
+# Related work

 ### kcptun-raw

-this project is inpired by kcptun-raw,which modified kcptun to support tcp mode.
+this project was inspired by kcptun-raw,which modified kcptun to support tcp mode.

 https://github.com/Chion82/kcptun-raw